mikespub-org/seblucas-cops/DESIGN.md

 With `/index.php/graphql` you'll see the GraphiQL playground to explore the GraphQL schema for COPS.
 This gives you access to most data in the Calibre database, and allows you to retrieve exactly the data you want with custom queries like [test.query.graphql](https://github.com/mikespub-org/seblucas-cops/blob/main/tests/graphql/test.query.graphql)

+5. View/Edit Tables (dev admin only)

+With `/index.php/tables/` you'll be able to view Calibre database tables, and with `/index.php/editor/` you'll be able to edit table records with Adminer Editor if the database is write-enabled.
+Please proceed with caution...

 ## Dependencies

 COPS requires both [PHP packages](https://packagist.org/) and [NPM assets](https://www.npmjs.com/) which are defined in [composer.json](https://github.com/mikespub-org/seblucas-cops/blob/main/composer.json) using [Asset Packagist](https://asset-packagist.org/)